MarieHouillon/FACILE-RS-actions/README.md

 You can adapt the automated pipelines from this repository by copying `.gitlab-ci.yml` and `.gitlab/` to your project.

-For the publication in releases you need to add access token.
-Go to your repository and then in Settings -> Access Tokens choose the name of your token, Expiration date (can be removed) and role as a Maintainer and Scopes as `api` and `write_repository`.
-After the token has been crated, copy its value and go to your repository Settings -> CI/CD -> Variables and choose Add Variable.
+For the publication in releases you need to add an access token.
+Go to your repository and then in Settings -> Access Tokens, choose the name of your token, Expiration date (can be removed), role as a Maintainer and Scopes as `api` and `write_repository`.
+After the token has been created, copy its value and go to your repository, Settings -> CI/CD -> Variables and choose Add Variable.
 As a key write `PUSH_TOKEN` and as value paste the copied token.
-Then create a variable with key `PRIVATE_TOKEN` and as value enter `$PUSH_TOKEN` (which will be expanded to the value defined previously.
+Then create a variable with key `PRIVATE_TOKEN` and as value enter `$PUSH_TOKEN` (which will be expanded to the value defined previously).

 If you don't want to trigger releases on RADAR, you can deactivate the RADAR jobs by setting `ENABLE_RADAR` to "false" in [`.gitlab-ci.yml`](https://git.opencarp.org/openCARP/openCARP-CI/-/blob/master/.gitlab-ci.yml#L35).

 ## Usage

 Each of the scripts expects a number of command line arguments.
-Default values can be set using enviroment variables (using upper case and underscores), i.e. the following lines do the same:
+Default values can be set using environment variables (using upper case and underscores), i.e. the following lines do the same:

 ```bash
 create_bag --bag-path=/path/to/bag
 BAG_PATH=/path/to/bag create_bag
 ```

-Enviroments variables can be set in the usual way, e.g. the `.gitlab-ci.yml` file, but also in a `.env` file in the directory where the script is invoked.
-See `.env.sample` for a sample environment file.
+Environments variables can be set in the usual way, e.g. the `.gitlab-ci.yml` file, but also in a `.env` file in the directory where the script is invoked.

 The following scripts are included: